at a glance

 Read on to learn what the Medicare Advantage plans from ConnectiCare offer and to get a look at how much they might cost.

 ConnectiCare offers four types of Medicare Advantage plans.
-Next, we’ll go over the basics of what each plan offers.
+Next, we’ll go over the basics of what each type offers.

 Like all Health Maintenance Organization (HMO) plans, ConnectiCare Choice plans pay for only the medical care you receive from in-network providers, pharmacies, and hospitals.